 - National origin

 - Alienage or citizenship status

-- Gender (including gender identity and sexual harassment)
+- Gender (including sexual harassment)

 - Sexual orientation